Parimatch1/SV-Guides-Revamped/[Unofficial] Modified Training Guide.md

 > `[The host should promote passers who are not on cooldown.
 Unlimited people can pass.
 The highest promotion that can occur is W-SI]`

+**Host:**
-**Host:** Now, I will announce the passers.
+Now, I will announce the passers.
 You all did well, but these attendees stood out for their exceptional performance!

-**Host:** `[Announce Passers, Format: [Username] [CD/Rank or Old Rank-New Rank]`
+`[Announce Passers, Format: [Username] [CD/Rank or Old Rank-New Rank]`

-**Host:** If you have been promoted from this modified training, your cooldown will range from 3 days to 1 week.
+If you have been promoted from this modified training, your cooldown will range from 3 days to 1 week.
 Please check with us if you’re unsure about your cooldown period!

-**Host:** This concludes our modified training session!
+This concludes our modified training session!
 It has been an honor and a pleasure to be your host today.

 **Co-Host:** I also want to express how wonderful it was to be your co-host today!
 You all did an excellent job!
 All dismissed!